 Patience is vital in the fathering of a baby.
 Babies are not pre-equipped with language.
 They have to learn their parent’s language.
 This can be a frustrating time for everyone.
 However, anger and frustration should not be shown toward the child for their lack of understanding.
 These attitudes can be damaging to the child’s ability to learn meaning and can even set a child back in their development.

 4. Manage your emotions

-Yes, exhaustion is very trying and yes, the baby may cry all night.
+Yes, exhaustion is very taxing and yes, the baby may cry all night.
 However, that does not give anyone the right to be mad at that baby.
-Aggression towards the baby can be fatal to something so small.
+Aggression towards the baby can be very toxic.
 Anger management is an absolute must in being a good father.
-If anger is a problem, seek anger management classes and walk away and leave the care to the mother while learning to control the anger.
+If anger is a problem, it is strongly advised an individual seeks anger management classes, walks away and leave the care to the mother while learning to manage these emotions.

 Self-control is the final big aspect to being a good father.
 This goes beyond anger and patience.
 Self-control means kicking any habits that may be harmful to the baby and beginning a life that is healthy and productive.
 If you would not want your baby ever engaging in certain behaviors and practices, then it is the responsibility of the father to ensure that the baby is not exposed to those things.
 This includes excessive smoking, drinking, or the partaking of illegal substances.